 At the acquisition date, goodwill acquired in a business combination is allocated to cash-generating units that are expected to benefit from the synergies of the combination in which the goodwill arose.
-Cash-generating units, to which goodwill has been allocated, are assessed annually for impairment.
-An impairment loss is recognised whenever the carrying amount of goodwill exceeds its recoverable amount.
+Cash-generating units, to which goodwill has been allocated, are assessed annually for impairment or more frequently if events or changes in circumstances indicate a potential impairment.
+An impairment loss is recognised whenever the carrying amount of goodwill exceeds its recoverable amount, being the higher of value in use and the fair value less costs to sell.
 Impairment losses on goodwill are not reversed.